 Welcome to OCCC!

-As a newly accredited independent community college, all new and continuing students must complete a new application for admission before registering for Fall Term classes.
-(A new application is not necessary if you registered for Summer 2020 term.)
+As a newly accredited independent community college, all new and continuing students must complete a new application for admission before registering for classes.
+(A new application is not necessary if you registered for Fall 2020 term.)

 - Schedule your Advising Appointment if you have not been cleared to register.

-- Drop Fall Term Classes Use this form to drop one or more classes.
-The deadline to drop and receive a full refund is October 3
+- Withdraw from Fall Term Classes Use this form to withdraw from one or more classes.

 Oregon Coast Community College students who wish to use Veterans Educational Benefits while attending OCCC should follow these steps to get started: